Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase Transitions: Discontinuous Phase Transitions

 \subsection{Second Schlögl Model}

-Parallel to the first Schlögl model, the second Schlögl model~\cite{Schlogl-1972, Grassberger-1981, Grassberger-1982, Wang-2015} was introduced as a prototype of an open chemical reactive system exhibiting discontinuous phase transitions.
+In parallel with the first Schlögl model, the second Schlögl model~\cite{Schlogl-1972, Grassberger-1981, Grassberger-1982, Wang-2015} was introduced as a prototype of an open chemical reactive system exhibiting discontinuous phase transitions.
 It also describes chemical reactions in rarefied gases with external particle sources.
-In the mean-field (one-site) regime, the reaction channels for the second Schlögl model are
+In the mean-field (one-site) regime, the reaction channels for the second Schlögl model are given by

-As in the first Schlögl model, the particles $B$ and $C$ can be added or removed to keep their concentrations constant, where $\rho=N_A/N$, $b = N_B/N$, $c = N_C/N$, with $b$ and $c$ constants and $N$ the system size.
+As in the first Schlögl model, particles $B$ and $C$ can be added or removed to keep their concentrations constant, where $\rho=N_A/N$, $b = N_B/N$, $c = N_C/N$, with $b$ and $c$ constants and $N$ the system size.
 Once again, the dynamics are entirely described by the concentration $\rho$ of $A$ particles.

-The concentration of $A$ particles obeys the following time-evolution equation:
+The concentration of $A$ particles obeys the following time-evolution equation

 where we set $k_1b=1$, $k_2=1$, $k_3=k_2\lambda$, and $k_4c=\alpha$.
-Eq.~(\ref{evolution-schlogl2}), with our settings, predicts a line of discontinuous phase transitions with thresholds $\lambda_\alpha$.
+Eq.~(\ref{evolution-schlogl2}), with these settings, predicts a line of discontinuous phase transitions with thresholds $\lambda_\alpha$.
 The critical line ends at a continuous phase transition with critical threshold $\lambda_c$ as $\alpha$ increases.
 When $\alpha=0$, we obtain the exact threshold of a discontinuous active-absorbing phase transition at $\lambda_0 = 1/4$, where the system is active for $\lambda<\lambda_0$ and absorbing otherwise.
 With our settings, the \textit{terminus} of the critical line is the critical point at $\alpha_c = 1/27$ and $\lambda_c = 1/3$~\cite{Tome-2015}.